Is altruism the way to happiness? Is giving the way to peace?

 Don’t separate from this skin bag here and now.

-Wishing you all a calm, still, peaceful and fully connected week,
+Wishing you a calm, peaceful, and fully connected holiday season.